ejmr/LNVL/docs/Howto.md

 switch to another scene.
 So that means `ChangeToScene()` is best placed as the final part of a scene.

+#### Scene Preconditions ####

+LNVL keeps a record of every scene visited during the course of a story.
+You can use this information to enforce order in the way scenes appear by listing `preconditions`.
+[For example][HarvestMoon]:

+    MARRIAGE = Scene {
+        preconditions = { "GIVE_GIFT", "BLUE_FEATHER" },
+        -- ...
+    }

+Any attempt to use `ChangeToScene "MARRIAGE"` will only work if the player has previously visited the scenes `GIVE_GIFT` and `BLUE_FEATHER`.
+The order of the preconditions is not enforced.
+In the example above, the player can visit `GIVE_GIFT` and `BLUE_FEATHER` in either order to satisfy the preconditions for the `MARRIAGE` scene.

 Characters
 ----------